thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *shipmodules.dat* in *data/shipmodules* directory or create new file with *dat* extension in that directory (example: *myshipmodules.dat*).
-- Each value in ship module data structure must be one line length.
-- File must end with `[]`.

 ### Ship module data structure
-- Each ship module start from `[` symbol.
-Any value between `[` and `]` is a module index (it can be number or text) and must be unique.
+- Each ship module starts with tag `module`.
+- Attribute `index` is a module index (it can be number or text) and must be unique.
 This value is used in ships data entries.
-- Name: Standard name of module.
+- Attribute `name`: Standard name of module.
 Will be visible in ship info screen and in shipyards.
-- Type: Type of module.
+- Attribute `type`: Type of module.
 Available options are: Engine, Cabin, Cockpit, Turret, Gun, Cargo, Hull, Armor, Battering\_ram, Alchemy\_Lab, Furnace, Water\_Collector, Workshop, Greenhouse, Medical\_room, Harpoon\_Gun
-- Weight: Weight of module in kilograms.
+- Attribute `weight`: Weight of module in kilograms.
-- Value: Depends on type of module.
+- Attribute `value`: Depends on type of module.
 For 'Engine' it is fuel usage for travel by one map field.
 For 'Cabin' it is value of reduced tiredness of owner who rest there.
 For 'Gun' or 'Harpoon\_Gun' it is index of item type used as ammunition (item types are in *game.dat* file).
 For any other type of modules should be 0 (zero).
-- MaxValue: Depends on type of module.
+- Attribute `maxvalue`: Depends on type of module.
 For 'Hull' it is max free module space.
 For 'Engine' it is engine power.
-For 'Cabin' should be that same like Value value.
+For 'Cabin' should be that same like attribuge `value` value.
 For 'Cargo' it is maximum capacity in kilograms for cargo for that module.
 For 'Gun', 'Battering\_ram' it is amount of damage done by selected weapon.
 For 'Harpoon\_Gun' it is amount of combat rounds by how long harpoon is stuck in enemy ship.
 For any other type of modules should be 0 (zero).
-- Durability: Base durability of module.
+- Attribute `durability`: Base durability of module.
 How many damage module can take before will be destroyed.
-- Material: Type of item which will be used to repair or upgrade module.
+- Attribute `material`: Type of item which will be used to repair or upgrade module.
-- Skill: Name of skill which will be used during repair or upgrading module.
+- Attribute `skill`: Name of skill which will be used during repair or upgrading module.
-- Price: Base buy or sell price of module in shipyard.
+- Attribute `price`: Base buy or sell price of module in shipyard.
-- InstallTime: How long in minutes take install/remove selected module from ship.
+- Attribute `installtime`: How long in minutes take install/remove selected module from ship.
-- Unique: If set to 'Yes' then each ship can have only one module of that type.
+- Optional attribute `unique`: If set to 'Y' then each ship can have only one module of that type.
-- Size: Amount of hull module space used by module.
+- Optional attribute `size`: Amount of hull module space used by module.
-- Description: Any length description of ship module.
+- Text between `module` tags is module description.

 ## Ships